nrsyed/flask-cam/README.md

 *Verify a New Email Address*, and follow the instructions to add the email address you'd like to send email from.

-Finally, copy the sample file `secrets.example` to a file named `secrets` and replace the example information with your email address and the AWS SES credentials from the previous steps.
-The secrets file contains all of the information needed to communicate with the AWS SES server in the form of a JSON object; the file is parsed by the `import_secrets()` function in
+Finally, copy the sample file <a href="secrets.example">`secrets.example`</a>
-<a href="sendmail.py">`sendmail.py`</a>.
+to a file named `secrets` and replace the example information with your email address and the AWS SES credentials from the previous steps.
+The secrets file contains all of the information needed to communicate with the AWS SES server in the form of a JSON object; the file is parsed by the `import_secrets()` function in <a href="sendmail.py">`sendmail.py`</a>.

 Currently, an email alert is sent whenever your router's external IP address (the IP address that other computers see when any machine on your network